This is how we build mills

 In our pioneering days, the threads were made of steel.
 After that, the surface was chromed or galvanized.

-But every thread, no matter if it is 30, 40 years old, or even older, still works exactly the same today as it did when it was purchased.
+But every thread, no matter if it is 30, 40 years old, or even older, still works the same today as it did when it was purchased.
 Exactly – to the millimetre.

 Today, our threads are no longer surface-treated, but are made of high-quality stainless steel by an Austrian master craftsman.